sarvani1985/learn-golang/README.md

 create a folder in src
 create a folder dayx in src
-click the right mouse on the folder to open integrated termial or ctrl+tilda. create a module called  type this command"go mod init dayx" create a file name with the program go to the link and copy the program to copy type ctrl+c ,to select the full prgm ctrl+A, to save the program  ctrl+s.
+click the right mouse on the folder to open integrated termial or ctrl+tilda. create a module called  type this command "go mod init dayx" create a file name with the program go to the link and copy the program to copy type ctrl+c ,to select the full prgm ctrl+A, to save the program  ctrl+s.